The Scale of COVID-19 Graphs Affects Understanding, Attitudes, and Policy Preferences

 Date Written: April 29, 2020

-Mass media routinely present data on COVID-19 diffusion using either a log scale or a linear scale.
-We show that the scale adopted on these graphs has important consequences on how people understand and react to the information conveyed.
+Mass media routinely present data on COVID-19 diffusion with graphs that use either a logarithmic scale or a linear scale.
+We show that the choice of the scale adopted on these graphs has important consequences on how people understand and react to the information conveyed.
 In particular, we find that when we show the number of COVID-19 related deaths on a logarithmic scale, people have a less accurate understanding of how the pandemic has developed, make less accurate predictions on its evolution, and have different policy preferences than when they are exposed to a linear scale.
-Consequently, merely changing the scale the data is presented on can alter public policy preferences and the level of worry, despite the fact that people are exposed to a lot of COVID-19 related information.
-Reducing misinformation can help improving the response to COVID-19, thus, mass media and policymakers should always describe the evolution of the pandemic using a graph on a linear scale, or at least they should show both scales.
-More generally, our results confirm that policymakers should not only care about what information to communicate, but also about how to do it, as even small differences in data framing can have a significant impact.
+Consequently, merely changing the scale the data is presented on can alter public policy preferences and the level of worry about the pandemic, despite the fact that people are routinely exposed to COVID-19 related information.
+Providing the public with information in ways they understand better can help improving the response to COVID-19, thus, mass media and policymakers communicating to the general public should always describe the evolution of the pandemic using a graph on a linear scale, at least as a default option.
+Our results suggest that framing matters when communicating to the public.

 Keywords: COVID-19, Public Understanding, Framing, Media